 Wedding traditions and their origins

-Weddings all over the world are saturated with age old traditions and myths, many of which we still adhere to today without understanding the origins.
-Good, bad or just plain crazy, let’s explore how these rituals came to be.
+Weddings all over the world are saturated with age old traditions and myths, many of which we still adhere to today without understanding how they came to be.
+Good, bad or just plain crazy, let’s explore these wedding traditions and their origins.

 The White Dress